fengyu20/Python_Project_Price_and_Calorie_Calculator/README.md

     - **Example**:
         - `python3 meal_counter/functions.py -f price_counter -m "sweet potatoes" "vegan combo" "cheesy combo"`
         - The output should be `Total price: 24`
-- If you want to analyse the the order data, go to `data_analysis` folder and find `plot.ipynb`
-    - Click the relevant code block, and you can see the plots of "Total calories per day", "Total price per day", etc.

 ## 4. Test the Code: How to Run Tests
 - Ensure you are in the root folder.
 Run the following commands: